JD and the Sons of Rhythm

 JD leaves behind a multitude of people who love him and had a better life because of him.

-Sue Buck, his wife of 14 years, created much of the art for our CDs, and with JD combined their visual art with the music to create a series of videos.
+Sue Buck, his wife of 14 years, created much of the art for our Albums, and with JD combined their visual art with the music to create a series of videos.

 She continues to create brilliant art.